foldda/rda/README.md

 Second, the number of dimensionas of the space, and the length of the array at each dimension, can be (theoritically) infinitely expanded as required.
 So from a client's perspective, any required storage in the space is always available.

-Third, as a sub-dimension can have unlimited dimensions because it can be infinitely expanded, the sub-dimension is a complete RDA storage itself, this means, **an RDA's encoding space is recursive** - an RDA can store other RDAs as its children.
+Third, as a sub-dimension can have unlimited dimensions because it can be infinitely expanded, it is a complete RDA storage itself, meaning **an RDA's encoding space is recursive** - an RDA can be stored inside another RDA as its child.
 This feature can be used for maintaining compability between multiple versions of data, i.e. you can have have mutliple children RDAs stored inside a parent RDA, each child RDA carries a different version of the data, and when the parent RDA is transferred to a recipient client, it can choose a compatible verion to consume.

 ## Charian - Programming RDA

+## Enflow - A Practical Use

+Enflow is a comonent-based computing system that allows an app be assembled using components potentialy from any vendor.
+In its design, it needs to allow components with no prior knowledge to connect and collabrate with each other, including exchanging data that does not have a fixed data model.
+RDA is created for this design requirement, and is used in the system's framework API as the primary data object for Enflow to interact with its hosted components, and for components to exchange data between each other.

+In Enflow, a compatible component is required to convert its "native data" to and from RDA, by possibly using Charian, so its data can flow through the system.
+For example, the HL7FileReader component, available at the "Enflow Portable Components" repo, implements the conversion from HL7 to RDA, and the HL7FileWriter component does the opposite conversion, and these two components can be connected and used in an app that required HL7 data file reading and writing.

+A demo of Enflow can be found in this video.

 RDA stands for "Recursive Delimited Array".
 It is a delimited encoding format similar to CSV where encoded data elements are separated by delimiter chars except, among other things, RDA allows dynamically defining multiple delimiters for encoding more complex, multidimensional data[^4].